-4.9.6 Checking requirements when consulting certificate status information of a certificate by consulting the most recently published CRL or via the OCSP facility.
+4.9.6 Checking requirements when consulting certificate status information

+Trusting parties are obliged to check the current status (withdrawn/not withdrawn) of a certificate by consulting the most recently published CRL or via the OCSP facility.
 Trusting parties are also obliged to check the CRL's electronic signature, including the corresponding certification path.